Teeohbee/Teeohbee.github.io/_posts/2016-01-14-Reference-Vs-Value-Types-in-C#.md

 The first few lines of code should be fairly straight forward.
 We instantiate a NumberStore object with the `new NumberStore()` command and then set that objects `Number` property to 3.
 We then go through the process again for a new instance of the NumberStore class, this time giving its property Number the value of 4.

 Line 6 is the key here.
 On this line it looks like we simply assign the value of `a` to the variable `b`, but that isn't strictly true.
-It comes down to the way variables are stored or referenced in C# depending on their type, and in this case, as the blog title suggests, we've got examples of a value and reference type varibale.
+It comes down to the way variables are stored or referenced in C# depending on their type, and in this case, as the blog title suggests, we've got examples of a value and reference type variable.

+###Value Types
+Value types are the simpler of the two and demonstrated in the first example above.
+The reassignment of variable `a` to the value of `b` is exactly that, the variable changes from storing the integer 3 to the integer 4.
+These integers are static values, and thus after assigning `a` to `b`, changing the value of one variable doesn't affect the other.

+###Reference Types
+Reference types at first appear to display odd beahviour, especially in the example above, until you understand exactly how they work.
+Rather than storing a value, the NumberStore variables in the example simply contain a reference to that object's location on the heap.
+When a new object is instantiated with `new NumberStore`, that object is created and stored somewhere in memory, any variable created to hold that object simply points to that specific point in memory.

+So on the crucial line 6, we are not assigning the value of `b` to `a`, we're actually changing the variable `a` to actually point to NumberStore `b`'s location in memory.
+After this point in the code, both variable `a` and `b` are pointing to the exact same object in memory, and so it follows that any change to one variable, will affect the other.
+It's also worth noting that at this point the original NumberStore object assigned to variable `a` has been lost, cannot be reached, and will eventually be cleaned up by the system and removed.

 ![_config.yml]({{ site.baseurl }}/images/helloworld.png)